DaveyJH/ci-portfolio-two/README.md

 ![Repo Clone](./readme-content/images/development/repo-clone.png)

-- Click the repository from the drop down list and save in a local directory of your choosing
+- Click the repository from the drop-down list and save it in a local directory
+- of your choosing

 The repository is now ready for development

 #### Extensions

 Once the repository is open within VSCode, there are many extensions and aids that can assist with your development process.
 This is a list of extensions I use with a brief description of the main functions I utilise

 - [Beautify](#VSCode-Extensions) -  Auto-formatting of files
 - [Better Comments](#VSCode-Extensions) - Colour comments for easier identification